Red Light Therapy: Improve Skin, Energy & Sleep

 Using red light therapy is simple and easy to fit into your self-care routine.
 You can set up your red light therapy device on a chair or table or hang it on the wall or a door.
 Remove your clothes before using the device.
 Undergarments, such as underwear and socks, they won’t interfere with the treatment.

-Position yourself 6 to 12 inches away from your red light therapy device.
+Position yourself 4 to 6 inches away from your red light therapy device for best results.
 You can sit or stand, it’s up to your preference.

 Treat each area that needs attention for 5 to 15 minutes.
 At first, I recommend starting with 1 to 2 minutes with each area.
 Slowly increase the time over the next few weeks as your body gets used to the red light.
 I personally use the full body RLT and NIR at the same time for 12-20 minutes each day with 6-10 minutes on each side of my body.